gabalita/Credit_Risk_Analysis/README.md

 The purpose of this analysis is to use imbalanced data Machine Learning methods to predict high risk credit cards.

 ## Results:
+- Recall is the ability of the classifier to find all the positive samples, whereas Precision is the measure of how reliable positive classifications are.
+- As expected, our precision for low-risk credit cards was 1 for all of the models.
+This is because credit card data is a classic example of imbalanced data, where the vast majority of credit card applicants are low-risk.
+- Our ensemble classifiers (Balanced Random Forest and AdaBoost) produced the highest precision scores for high-risk cards at 3% and 9%, respectively.
+This means that there are a high amount of false positives.
+- Overall, the AdaBoost Classifier was the best because it had the highest precision for high-risk applicants, but also had the highest sensitivity (meaning it captured all credit cards that were potentially high risk -- 92%).

 **1. Naive Random Oversampling**<br>
 <img width="788" alt="Screen Shot 2021-10-26 at 8 24 17 PM" src="https://user-images.githubusercontent.com/10199828/138979587-06598a23-a819-4611-a719-d3734a9233f1.png">